 Burials are not available on Sundays or holidays observed by the City.

 Maximum Foundation size: (Single 32×12 / Double 54×12)

 Shrub Removal: No Charge

 Burial rights for cemetery spaces may be purchased in two ways:

 Before you place any materials in the cemetery, please review the graveside planting information below as to planting location and permissible plants.
-If you have any further questions regarding the Cemetery, please contact the City Clerk at (517) 669-2441.
+If you have any further questions regarding the Cemetery, please contact DeWitt City Hall at (517) 669-2441.
 There are specific rules that govern planting locations.